England Ireland Find Havens

 Image: Michael Harpur

-Immediately above the commercial docks, opposite No. 4 pile marker, Fl G 4s, and a quarter of a mile to the south of the Itchen Bridge, is Southampton’s Ocean Village Marina .
-Built into a basin, that was formerly used by commercial ships, the marina is readily identifiable by red-roofed 'developer houses' on the east side of the river and a large sign just above the pilings.
+Immediately above the commercial docks, opposite the No. 4 pile marker, Fl G 4s, and a ¼ mile to the south of the Itchen Bridge, is Ocean Village Marina Click to view haven.
+Built into a basin formerly used by commercial ships, the marina is readily identifiable by red-roofed 'developer houses' on the east side of the River and a large sign just above the pilings.

-Above the marina, the best water is to be found on the east or starboard side on the approaches to the Itchen Bridge.
-The Itchen Bridge spans the river with an air draft of 23 metres under the middle arch.
-Upriver of the bridge, the channel turns to port passing alongside the western shoreline.
-From this point, numerous wharves, jetties and pontoons will be seen on each side of the river.
-At night a sharp watch should be maintained for unlit moorings in the centre of the river.
+The best water to be found when proceeding above the marina is on the east or starboard side on the approaches to the Itchen Bridge.
+The Itchen Bridge spans the River with an air draft of 23 metres under the middle arch.
+Upriver of the bridge, the channel turns to port, passing alongside the western shoreline.
+From this point, numerous wharves, jetties and pontoons will be seen on each side of the River.
+A sharp watch should be maintained at night for unlit moorings in the centre of the River.

 Saint Mary's Football Stadium situated close to the river above The Itchen